Rust-Wellcome/labwhere/presentation/slides.md

 <!--

 Hello, good afternoon everyone!
 I am Dasun, and I've got Abdullah presenting alongside with me.
-Shiv ➡️ ➡️ ➡️ was going to present as well but he's ill and lost his voice; so we decided to carry on with just us two.
+Shiv was going to present as well but he's ill and lost his voice ➡️ ➡️ ➡️; so we decided to carry on with just us two.
 We are from PSD - which stands for Production Software Development ➡️ ➡️ ➡️.
 At PSD, we primarily work on our custom short- and long-read LIMS systems, and our tech stack is quite polyglot by nature so it's quite natural for us to gravitate towards checking out what other programming languages are all about.

 This presentation is about our journey in learning a programming language which was new for us.
 We want to share our triumphs, the challenges we faced, and leave you with some key takeaways.